Managing BAS and GST

-There are 5 main codes that I usually use in MYOB.
-All except for N-T get reported on the BAS.
+There are five main codes I usually use in MYOB.
+All except for ‘N-T’ get reported on the BAS.

 - CAP is the code for purchases of Assets – depending on what the government and accountant’s dollar threshold is currently.

 - GST is the code for most transactions that have to be reported to the ATO.
 Generally, if it is a transaction that appears on your profit and loss statement AND there is a tax invoice, it will be reported with GST on it.